pelumi100/pelumi100/README.md

 - 💬 Ask me anything about music theory
 - 📫 How to reach me on my email
 - 😄Him.
-- ⚡ Fun fact and sexy
+- ⚡ I am sexy
 -->